PlatinX Hits Self Reported Market Cap of $188.35 Million (PTX)

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.

-PlatinX was first traded on December 5th, 2021.
+PlatinX’s launch date was December 5th, 2021.
 PlatinX’s total supply is 5,110,000,000 tokens.
+The official website for PlatinX is platinx.io.
 PlatinX’s official Twitter account is @platinxofficial and its Facebook page is accessible here.
-PlatinX’s official website is platinx.io.

 PlatinX Token Trading

-It is usually not possible to purchase alternative cryptocurrencies such as PlatinX directly using US dollars.
-Investors seeking to acquire PlatinX should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase PlatinX using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as PlatinX directly using US dollars.
+Investors seeking to trade PlatinX should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase PlatinX using one of the aforementioned exchanges.

 Receive News & Updates for PlatinX Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PlatinX and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.